rackerlabs/design-system/_component_design/tooltip.md

 Hover-enabled tooltips progress through the following interaction lifecycle:

-- **Hidden:** A tooltip is hidden until the trigger is engaged by the pointer.
+- **Hidden**: A tooltip is hidden until the user hovers the pointer over the trigger.
-- **Displayed:** After a pointer hovers over the trigger element for 500 milliseconds, the tooltip displays the tooltip content.
+- **Displayed**: After the user hovers the pointer over the trigger element for 500 milliseconds (ms), the tooltip displays the tooltip content.
-- **Persist:** While a pointer is hovered inside a tooltip, the tooltip persists until the pointer moves off of the trigger or the tooltip.
+- **Persist**: A tooltip persists when the user hovers the pointer inside the tooltip.
-- **Removal:** After the pointer moves off of the trigger or the tooltip for 1600 milliseconds, the tooltip closes.
+- **Removal**: A tooltip closes after the user moves the pointer off of the trigger or the tooltip for 1600 ms.

 {% endcolumn %}